erikernst4/entrainment-metrics/docs/source/usage/continuous_time_series.rst

        k=8,
    )

-Moreover, you can predict over some points in time (a float or an np.ndarray) or an interval between some start and end with some granularity.
+Once the TimeSeries object has been constructed, you can use it predict the feature value for specific time points (a float, or an np.ndarray), or for the points in a given interval (with a specified granularity degree).

 .. code-block:: python